On the design of new classes of fixed-time stable systems with predefined upper bound for the settling time: Main Results

-\begin{remark} Fixed-time stability of non-autonomous systems has been applied for the design of stabilizing controllers~\cite{Song2018}, observers~\cite{Holloway2019} and consensus algorithms \cite{Wang2017,Colunga2018b,Wang2018,Ning2018b} with predefined settling-time at $T_c$, which uses time-varying gains that are either continuous in $[t_0,T_c+t_0)$~\cite{Morasso1997,Song2018,Becerra2018,Wang2018} or piecewise continuous requiring Zeno behavior~\cite{Liu2018,Ning2018b} as $t$ approaches $T_c+t_0$.
-Notice that, in this paper, we focus on the former case.
-Apart from the above mentioned references, we refer the reader to~\cite{Colunga2018b,Delfin2016} for some engineering applications of fixed-time stability of non-autonomous systems. \end{remark}
+\begin{remark} Fixed-time stability of non-autonomous systems has been applied for the design of stabilizing controllers~\citep{Song2018}, observers~\citep{Holloway2019}, consensus algorithms \citep{Wang2017,Colunga2018b,Wang2018,Ning2018b} and robot control~\citep{Delfin2016} with predefined settling-time at $T_c$, which uses time-varying gains that are either continuous in $[t_0,T_c+t_0)$~\citep{Morasso1997,Song2018,Becerra2018,Wang2018} or piecewise continuous requiring Zeno behavior~\citep{Liu2018,Ning2018b} as $t$ approaches $T_c+t_0$.
+Notice that, in this paper, we focus on the former case. \end{remark}